-SAY: Looking at the FARE Recognize and Respond to Anaphylaxis poster, you can see that there are a variety of symptoms for food allergies that affect different parts of the body.
+SAY: Looking at the FARE Recognize and Respond to Anaphylaxis poster, you can see a variety of symptoms of food allergies that affect different parts of the body.
 One or more allergic symptoms can occur and can be mild to severe.